Vegan Japanese

 This bowl absolutely sings with a nice cold can of Japanese beer, something crisp and clean to cut through that rich, savory miso broth.
 Have a look at my guide to the best Japanese beers and grab one that takes your fancy.
 If beer is not your thing, a little glass of saké on the side feels wonderfully grown up and brings out all that deep, toasty umami.

-And if you are properly hungry, why not go all in and throw together some vegetable tempura for a full-on ramen night at home.
+And if you are properly hungry, why not go all in and throw together some yasai tempura for a full-on ramen night at home.
 That said, this vegan miso ramen really holds its own.

 Jump to:

-• What Is Miso Ramen
+• What Is Miso Ramen?

 • Why This Vegan Miso Ramen Works